tisaacs/MAT-Coding-Challenge/README.md

 - Code always assumes we get updates, it will break if a car disconnects/doesn't send telemetry.

+- Had to build quick script to convert geojson to track coordinates, taking in list of way ids.
+TODO write proper section on this.

 ## Introduction

 The purpose of this challenge is for you to demonstrate